RamiresOliv/MinecraftServerMenu/Redirect.md

     console.log(page)

     if (page == null) { window.location.href = "RequestError?code=page for redirect not found"}

+    if page == "https://github.com/gabrielramires/MinecraftServerMenu/wiki" { compatible.innerHTML = "wiki page _confiabled_ - in github and from gabrielramires." }

     function Return() {
         if (from != null) {